yowainwright/yowainwright.github.io/cv.md

 	<h1 class="page__title">Curriculum vitae</h1>
 </div>

-As a User Interface Specialist, I’m passionate about turning ideas into high performing interfaces for the online world.
+As a User Interface Specialist, I’m passionate about turning ideas into high performing interfaces for the websites & apps.
 With a design background, I approach products from conception to quality usable code with an engineering team.
 {: .first-paragraph }

 {% include page/cv/awards.html %}